-4.1.3 Achievement 3 - Field Testing of the 1" FTU EDVA
+Achievement 3 - Field Testing of the 1" FTU EDVA

-The final major milestone in the original project scope was achieved upon completion of field testing of the wellsite-1'' FTU.
-With compatible the Canadian/USA border closed due to COVID-19, it was impossible to do a field test in Canada with the four operators participating in the project as originally After consultation planned. with PTAC/NRCan, LMT identified and engaged with an operator in the U.S. to perform field testing at one of their typical natural gas wellsites.
+The final major milestone in the original project scope was achieved upon completion of field testing of the wellsite-compatible 1" FTU.
+With the Canadian/USA border closed due to COVID-19, it was impossible to do a field test in Canada with the four operators participating in the project as originally planned.
+After consultation with PTAC/NRCan, LMT identified and engaged with an operator in the U.S. to perform field testing at one of their typical natural gas wellsites.
 The operator had several production sites north of Houston, Texas, and a property in Leon County was selected.